daiearth22/test/sales-faq-from-prospects/index.html.md

   Documentation: https://docs.gitlab.com/ee/markdown/markdown.html#code-and-syntax-highlighting

-- Q: Is there a max size (disk size/index.html.md) per project?
+- Q: Is there a max size (disk size) per project?

   A: Projects have no limit in disk size.
 The size of each project is listed in the projects overview in the admin panel.